EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 <h2 id="hoc" class="internal-link">Don't get tripped up by HOCs</h2>

-The term 'Higher Order Components' can be a bit misleading if you're not familiar with the etymology, because Higher Order Components are not components at all.
+The term 'Higher Order Component' can be a bit misleading if you're not familiar with the etymology, because Higher Order Components are not components at all.

 ![](./lie.jpg)